MRP 10 feature areas

 Can NexliOne MRP run multi-plant netting with pegging?

-Yes.
+NexliOne is designed to support this workflow.
 Multi-plant netting runs across the network, with pegging up and down so you can trace any requirement to its driving demand and any supply to the demand it serves.
 Frozen-zone respect prevents the engine from rescheduling within the agreed planning fence.

 Does NexliOne MRP generate action messages for release, reschedule, and cancel?

-Yes.
+NexliOne is designed to support this workflow.
 Action messages are exception-filtered so planners see only what needs decisions — releases, reschedules in or out, and cancellations.
 Filtering rules prevent the noise that makes traditional MRP exception lists unusable.

 How does DDMRP color-zone execution differ from due-date scheduling?